 For UBC Library to provide more students with universal access to UBC Library’s vast collections requires a top-notch technological platform.
-The highest demand for library materials and services takes place in the technological realm: the Library website received more than 9.7 million visitors in 2016/2017, and had over 7.3 million ebooks and 7.9 million e-journals downloaded.
+The highest demand for library materials and services takes place in the technological realm: the Library website received more than 9.3 million visitors, and as of 2018/2019 had over 3.4 million e-books and 7.3 million e-journal articles downloaded.
 Library branches also provide access to a variety of technologies including more than 630 computer workstations, as well as laptops, camcorders, projectors, SMART boards, scanners, voice recorders, audio mixers, speakers and more for students to borrow.

 This past year, funds from the UBC Library Technology Endowment allowed UBC Library to purchase additional public computer workstations and upgrade many workstations in various library branches across UBC.